KHwong12/urban-data-palette-blog/content/post/2020-11-stale-scale-bar.md

 ---
 title: "Creating vintage, stale scale bar"
-subtitle: "A small follow-up of the stale map"
+summary: "A small follow-up on the old stale map, with a new scale bar"
 description: "A small follow-up of the stale map"
 date: 2020-11-11
 draft: false